U-justine/DocuVerse-AI/README.md

 │── app.py                # Main Streamlit application
 │── requirements.txt       # Dependencies
 │── README.md              # Project documentation
-└── assets/                # (Optional) Screenshots, diagrams
 ```

 ---

-## 👩‍💻 Contribution
+## 👩‍💻 Contribution Statement

-This project was developed as part of the **Capstone Project** under the Department of Information and Communication Technology.
+This project was developed collaboratively as part of our Capstone Project under the Department of Information and Communication Technology.

-For group submissions, please include a **contribution statement** here (who worked on deployment, monitoring, and maintenance).
+* **Umutoni Justine** – Led the project implementation, deployment on Hugging Face Spaces, and prepared the documentation.
+Also worked on monitoring setup and designed the maintenance plan.
+* **Krishna Dixit** – Assisted in testing, reviewing system outputs, and providing feedback during the deployment and monitoring phases.

 ---